November 5, 2020

-You may provide certain information directly to Altitude Learning depending on your relationship with Altitude Learning and the purpose of your visit to the Sites.Visitors to the Sites (including job candidates, potential Partner Schools and others)Information Request.
+You may provide certain information directly to Altitude Learning depending on your relationship with Altitude Learning and the purpose of your visit to the Sites.Visitors to the Sites (including job candidates, potential direct customers of educational programs, potential Partner Schools and others)Information Request.

 If you request information about Altitude Learning, including but not limited to information about our Services, we may ask you to provide Personal Information and details, such as your name, email address, and application information.
 We will use your details to send you the information you request and may use this information to communicate with you in the future about Altitude Learning.Newsletters and Other Communications.